natoparkway/RailsIssueList/README.md

 ###How to run:
 	Navigate to root directory
 	run 'http-server' (if you don't have http-server module installed, you can use python to start one or npm install http-server)
+	Navigate to localhost:8080 (or whichever port you specified)

 ###Tests:
 	Unfortunately I did not have enough time to implement tests.